 - Copy of important documents like Wills and Trusts

-This information is just a guideline.
-Check with your accountant to make sure they make sense for your family finances.
+Note: This information is just a guideline.
+Always check with your accountant to make sure they make sense for your family finances.